bnmounir/Task-A-assignment/README.md

 # Take Home Assignment

-Loading data from an api
+- Loading data from an api using axios
+- organizing data it in a readable manner on a grid
-Server side rendering react app css skills and modal usage
+- Server side rendering react app
+- Css skills and modal usage